- Teri A. Murray, Dean, School of Nursing

 - MacIntyre, R.C., Murray, T.A., Teel, C.S. & Karshmer, J.F.
 (2009).
 Five recommendations for prelicensure clinical nursing education.
 Journal of Nursing Education, 48(8), 447-453.

-Dr. Murray is a former member of the Missouri State Board of Nursing where she served as president, chaired the task force to establish the Minimum Standards for Nursing Education in the state of Missouri, and served as the Missouri delegate to the National Council of State Boards of Nursing.
+Dr. Murray was recently appointed to the National Advisory Council for Nurse Education and Practice by the U.S. Secretary of Health and Human Services.
+The National Advisory Council advises the Secretary and Congress on matters related to workforce development for nursing education and congress.
+She is a former member of the Missouri State Board of Nursing where she served as president, chaired the task force to establish the Minimum Standards for Nursing Education in the state of Missouri, and served as the Missouri delegate to the National Council of State Boards of Nursing.
 As a delegate, Dr. Murray was involved in the examination, formulation, implementation, and evaluation of policy for nursing education and practice in the 50 states, the District of Columbia, and five United States territories.
-In addition, Dr. Murray served on the American Association of Colleges of Nursing (AACN) task force to establish the Essentials of Baccalaureate Education which are now used by 700+ nursing education programs, served as AACN Board Member-at-large and Chaired the AACN Government Affairs Committee.
+In addition, Dr. Murray served on the American Association of Colleges of Nursing (AACN) task force to establish the Essentials of Baccalaureate Education used by 700+ nursing education programs, served as AACN Board Member-at-large and Chaired the AACN Government Affairs Committee.
+She currently serves as Board Treasurer for AACN.
 Other noteworthy appointments include serving on the Robert Wood Johnson Foundation's (RWJF) National Advisory Council for New Careers in Nursing Program which offers scholarships to recruit students from underrepresented or disadvantaged backgrounds and the RWJF Doctoral Advancement in Nursing Committee.
-Dr. Murray serves on the Editorial Board of the Journal of Nursing Education and as a reviewer for several professional nursing journals.
+Dr. Murray serves on the Editorial Board of the Journal of Nursing Education and is a reviewer for several professional nursing journals.
 Dr. Murray is the recipient of numerous awards and honors, including fellowship in the American Academy of Nursing, RWJF Executive Nurse Fellows, and the Salute to Excellence Healthcare Award for Stellar Performance.
 Dr. Murray has presented nationally, published in journals and textbooks and has demonstrated success in external funding.
-Dr. Murray is a member of American Nurses Association, Missouri Nurses Association, Sigma Theta Tau International, and the Midwest Nursing Research Society
+Dr. Murray is a member of American Nurses Association, Missouri Nurses Association, Sigma Theta Tau International, and the Midwest Nursing Research Society.

 - PI: Financial Aid Scholarships for Baccalaureate Nursing Students, Helene Fuld Health Trust, $600,000.